 Undetectable = Untransmittable (U=U)

 Viral load refers to the amount of HIV in a blood sample of a person with HIV.
 Most often, the higher the viral load, the greater the likelihood an individual with HIV will transmit HIV.
-ART must be taken daily to achieve viral suppression and maintain untransmittable status.
+ART must be taken as prescribed to achieve viral suppression and maintain untransmittable status.

 - Undetectable = Untransmittable (U=U) website (Prevention Access Campaign)